Liha ir-ch'Bardat t'Ehhelih

 Liha did not have the family interest in academics, and her interest in science extended only to flight (though her father joked that that was very much in keeping with the ancient origins of clan).
 She entered the Academy intent on winning a spot as a pilot, but the fulfillment of that wish was as much nightmare as dream.
 The Dominion War began shortly after she entered her sophomore year as a cadet and the Empire became involved shortly thereafter.
 In the face of staggering losses in the first years of engagement, any acceptably trained cadets were called up to join the fight.

 At first it was exhilarating, and Liha quickly proved herself as a daring and adept pilot.
 Even news of the loss of her father, who had joined the Galae weapon's research efforts and died during a protoype test accident, only drove her to fight harder.
-But as the war continued, her outlooked changed.
+But as the war continued, her outlook changed.
 It was not simply the trauma of combat and loss.
 She still reveled in the adrenaline rush of engaging in a space dogfight.
 But as her squadron worked more closely with Federation forces, her worldview shifted - she came to respect the bravery and resourcefulness of her Starfleet counterparts.
 They were not inferior; indeed they often sacrificed themselves as honorably as any Romulan.
 That realization hit home even more with the arrival of new Tal Shiar officer, whose 'input' on their missions was frequently less tactical than political, if not outright dishonorable.
 When he all but ordered her squadron to hold back and let Starfleet and the Klingons take the brunt of the final push to take Cardassia, her temper snapped and she decked him.
 She might have been executed on the spot but for the immediate need for combat pilots (and the fact her CO had wanted to do the same thing for nearly a year).
 In the thick of battle and knowing she had no future afterward, she fought with no intention of survival and threw her ship in front of enemy fire to shield others.

 The last thing she remembered of the battle was the explosion when she was hit.
 When she came out of a coma, she was being tended by a Romulan, but a citizen of the Empire.
-As she recovered, she learned more of these members of a hidden Resistance.
-With no reason to believe anything but dishonorable discharge and death awaited her in the Empire, and much to find sympathy with in this Resistance, she joined them.
+As she recovered, she learned more of these members of a hidden group of dissenters.
+With no reason to believe anything but dishonorable discharge and death awaited her in the Empire, and much to find sympathy with, she joined them.
 In the course of contributing what she could to group (since they didn't need combat pilots) she began to expand the skills had picked up in maintaining and repairing her fighter, as well as the lessons from her father, and was soon working as an engineer.
 In fact, her ability to improvise to keep systems cobbled from whatever could be smuggled into the hidden colony was widely praised and became a source of pride.

 Service Record 2371-2373: Galae Academy